munificent/craftinginterpreters/book/local-variables.md

 <aside name="params">

-Function parameters are also heavily used, but they work pretty much like local variables and we'll use the same implementation technique for them.
+Function parameters are also heavily used.
+They work like local variables too, and we'll use the same implementation technique for them.

 </aside>

 Fortunately, lexical scoping is here to help us.
-As the name implies, lexical scope means we can resolve a local variable just by looking at the text of the program.
+As the name implies, lexical scope means we can resolve a local variable just by looking at the text of the program -- locals are *not* late bound.
 That in turn means we can do it at compile time.
-Any processing work we do in the compiler is work we *don't* have to do at runtime, so we'll pick an implementation strategy for local variables that leans heavily on the compiler.
+Any processing work we do in the compiler is work we *don't* have to do at runtime, so we'll out implementation of local variables will lean heavily on the compiler.

 ## Representing Local Variables